nosas/blog/minimax_mancala/article.md

 </figure>

 Node A propagates its alpha-beta values (`α`=2, `β`=+∞) down to Nodes E and F.
-Node F evaluates its left-hand terminal node (0) and selects 0 for its own node value, but does not update the `α` value because max(0, 2) is still 2.
+Node F evaluates its left-hand terminal node (0) and selects 0 for its node value, but does not update the `α` value because max(0, 2) is still 2.
 Node F then evaluates the right-hand node but doesn't update its node or `α` value because -3 is less than 0 and 2.

 <figure class="center" style="width:60%;">